 - Pat the livers dry with paper towels, cut them in half, then trim and discard any visible fat or green parts.
 Wash your hands well after handling the raw livers.

 - Heat the olive oil over medium heat until it shimmers, about 2 minutes.
-Add the onions and sprinkle them with ½ teaspoon of kosher salt.
+Add the onions and sprinkle them with half the kosher salt.
 Saute the onions, stirring often, until golden brown, about 10 minutes.

 - Remove the onions to a plate and cover them to keep them warm, or place them in the oven on the "keep warm" setting.

-- In the same skillet, add the cleaned chicken livers.
-Sprinkle them with ½ teaspoon of kosher salt and ¼ teaspoon of black pepper.
+- Add the cleaned livers to the same skillet.
+Sprinkle them with the remaining kosher salt and ¼ teaspoon of black pepper.

 - Divide the cooked livers between plates, top them with the onions, and serve.